gramanicu/CarlsenBot/Readme.md

 This package contains the communication logic.

-- Command - it is a wrapper for commands that are making connections with xboard.
+- Command - wrapper for the commands received from xboard
-- Engine - communication manager
+- Engine - communication manager.
+Handles incoming commands, stores the xboard settings and sends commands to the xboard.

 ### main

 This package contains the game logic.

-- GameManager - game manager
+- GameManager - the game manager.
+Handles things like turn (who can move), and it's a "hub" that connects the different parts of the project
-- GameUtils - a class where the pieces are initialised
+- GameUtils - contains helper methods (ex. pieces starting position)
-- Main - contains the main function
+- Main - main function.
+Initialises the game manager.

 ### pieces